Tooth root infection remedies

 1 Compare for instance Testimonials: two cases of stomach cancer healed with the Breuss juice diet.

-2 Some background about healing with cabbage leaf packs and Father Thomas Häberle's books at Tumors healed thanks to cabbage leaf poultices and ... unconditional love.
+2 Information on healing with cabbage leaf packs at Medicinal cabbage leaf poultices Dr. Blanc: background on the therapeutic topical application of Brassica oleracea, and on Father Thomas Häberle's books at Tumors healed thanks to cabbage leaf poultices and ... unconditional love

 3 Background on this herbal remedy eg at Swedish Bitters Healing Testimonials: A Powerful Herbal Remedy?.